richardjelinek-fastest/sv-router/docs/guide/code-based/manual-setup.md

 <Router />
 ```

-Continue reading to learn more about advanced routing concepts.
+Continue reading to learn more about routing concepts.